Skip Navigation Links

 Program TARGET Information

-Fairfax County’s proximity to Washington DC, various military bases, prestigious universities and world headquarters for large corporations, is drawing people from all over the United States and other countries who make Fairfax their home, either on a temporary or permanent basis.
-With a significant number of vehicles in the county with out of state plates, Fairfax County residents are reaching out to their county government reporting vehicles in their neighborhoods with non-Virginia license plates that may be evading personal property taxation.
-The perception is that if a vehicle has out-of-state license plates the owner is not registering their vehicles with Virginia DMV within 30 days as required and not registering the vehicle in the jurisdiction where the vehicle is garaged.
-There may be instances however, where the owner of a vehicle with non-Virginia plates may be military temporarily living in Fairfax due to military order and their permanent residence is elsewhere, or students attending school from other states, or people visiting family members residing in Fairfax County.
+With a significant number of vehicles in the county with out-of-state plates, Fairfax County residents are reaching out to their county government reporting vehicles in their neighborhoods with non-Virginia license plates that may be evading personal property taxes.
+The perception is that if a vehicle has out-of-state license plates, the owner is not registering their vehicles with Virginia Department of Motor Vehicles (DMV) within 30 days as required and not registering the vehicle in the jurisdiction where the vehicle is garaged.
+There may be instances, however, where the owner of a vehicle with non-Virginia plates may be a commuter, a member of the military temporarily living in Fairfax on a military order, a student from another state attending school in Virginia, or individual visiting family members residing in Fairfax County.

-The Target Program was implemented as a mechanism to enforce compliance of the personal property tax laws in Fairfax County.
-It provides our residents an effective channel to communicate with our office in reporting vehicles that may be evading personal property taxation, and an effective way to participate in the public process of ensuring everyone living in Fairfax County pays their fair share.
+The Target Program was implemented by the Department of Tax Administration (DTA) as a mechanism to enforce compliance of the personal property tax laws in Fairfax County.
+It provides County residents an effective channel to communicate with DTA in reporting vehicles that may be evading personal property taxes, and an effective way to participate in the public process of ensuring everyone living in Fairfax County pays their fair share.

 Our program includes:

-An online anonymous reporting portal for citizens to provide tips
+An anonymous online reporting portal for residents to provide tips and upload photos.

-A robust research process to identify vehicles, owners and clear nexus to Fairfax County
+A robust research process to identify vehicles and owners with a clear nexus to Fairfax County.

 As part of the two-way status communication, residents can check on the status of previously reported tips online, simply by providing the license plate number of a previous tip.
 Status messages include: